Adityakingrani/Linear-Regression-Machine-learning-Project/README.md

 Understand the data
 Transform categorical variables to the numerical variables Apply linear regression to predict the CTC
-Evaluate the results of the analysis
+Evaluate the results of the analysis.